StorytellerCZ/UMF/user_guide_src/source/libraries/image_lib.rst

 	echo $this->image_lib->display_errors();

-A good practice is use the processing function conditionally, showing an error upon failure, like this::
+A good practice is to use the processing function conditionally, showing an error upon failure, like this::

 	if ( ! $this->image_lib->resize())